 Housing Evacuation List - Safety is a primary concern for students in University housing and requires the cooperative effort of those who live and work in the halls plus security and fire protection personnel.
 The University provides numerous measures to increase the safety of all students living on campus.
-The University compiles a housing evacuation list for the police and fire safety officials to use for priority evacuation and safety verification for students, faculty, or staff that self-identify.
-Students should contact the DRC, (859) 257-2754, to be placed on either of these lists should they need assistance with evacuation during an emergency.
+The University compiles a housing evacuation list for the police and fire safety officials to use for priority evacuation and safety verification for students, faculty or staff that self-identify.
+Students should contact the DRC at (859) 257-2754, to be placed on either of these lists should they need assistance with evacuation during an emergency.

 Emergency Assistance Card Program - The University has developed a voluntary Emergency Assistance Card program that is available upon request.
 Individuals with disabilities can carry this card and present it to a co-worker, friend, or faculty member, who in turn will give it to the emergency team on site.
 The card identifies the individual who needs assistance during an emergency (e.g., assistance with evacuation) as well as his/her current location and the reason that assistance is required.
-For more information about the card or to receive a card, contact the Office of Institutional Equity and Equal Opportunity, (859) 257-8927; CMP, (859) 257-3815; or the DRC, (859) 257-2754.
-More details are also available at www.uky.edu/EM/emergency-assistance-card-program.html.
+For more information about the card or to receive a card, contact the DRC at (859) 257-2754.
 Access to campus buildings and grounds is a privilege extended to students, faculty, staff, and authorized guests.
 The University encourages an open environment with limited constraints to ensure the reasonable accessibility of all members of the community.